Why Do I Feel Bloated All the Time?

 Food intolerances affect everyone differently, but can cause discomfort and bloating after ingesting certain foods.
 They can also cause symptoms such as constipation or diarrhea, depending on the individual case.
 People often realize they are suffering from a food intolerance because symptoms begin after eating a certain food.

 The most common is lactose intolerance (a sugar in milk), which, according to this information from the National Institute of Diabetes and Digestive and Kidney Diseases, occurs when the body cannot produce enough of an enzyme called lactase.
 Another common problem is gluten intolerance.

 When fluid accumulates in the legs or lower abdomen, it can be caused by a liver, kidney or cardiac disease.
 Taking certain medications can cause hormonal changes and weight gain, according to this study of overweight pregnant women at the La Paz University Hospital in Madrid.

 Trapped gas in the intestine is another cause of bloating.
 This condition causes several different symptoms: abdominal pain, difficulty going to the bathroom, chronic or recurring intestinal discomfort.

 Eating too fast

-- It increases the likelihood of swallowing more air, which ends up trapped in the intestine, causing bloating.
+- Secondly, it increases the likelihood of you swallowing more air, which ends up trapped in the intestine, causing bloating.

-Be careful because sparkling water can also cause the sensation of an inflamed abdomen even though it doesn’t contain any sugar.
+Be careful because – for the reasons mentioned above – sparkling water can also cause the sensation of an inflamed abdomen even though it doesn’t contain any sugar.

 Eating too much or too little fiber